Baliwag: History

+Baliwag City was the 10th town founded by the Augustinians in the province of Bulacan.

 First Municipio

 Baliuag had 30 curates (1733–1898): Fr.
 Esteban Diez Hidalgo and Fr.
 Fausto Lopez served 40 and 24 years, respectively.
 Fr.
 Lopez had 6 children with a beautiful native, Mariquita: Dr. Joaquin Gonzalez, Francisco, the former Assemblyman Ricardo Lloret Gonzales (Legislative districts of Bulacan, 5th Philippine Legislature), and Jose the eldest who was widely known as “Pepeng Mariquita", inter alia.
 Spanish cura parroco, Fr.
 Ysidoro Prada served in Baliuag during the last decade of the Spaniard regime.

-The Philippine-American civil and military authorities supervised the first municipal elections, having chosen Baliuag as the site of the first Philippine elections of May 7, 1899.
+The Philippine-American civil and military authorities supervised the first municipal elections, having chosen Baliuag as the site of the 1899 Philippine local elections, the first Philippine elections of May 7, 1899.
+Francisco Guererro was elected the First Presidente Municipal.
 The Filipinos gathered at the plaza of the St. Augustine Church after the Holy Mass, and thereafter the officials were selected based on the qualifications for voters set by the Americans.